Goals: How to Keep Your New Year’s Resolution Like a Pro

 Here are my top ten organizing resolutions you can actually keep:

 - Memorize the credit card number you use most.
 You’ll be amazed at what a time saver this is.
+Here are other budgeting tips to help you meet your financial goals.

 - Register online with the Direct Marketing Association’s registry to keep junk mail to a minimum.
 Less paper clutter means less stress.